 KeyLines uses JavaScript objects for defining visual appearances.

 The chart object lets you load JSON data into the chart.
-In this example, only the type
+In this example, only the type, id, id1, id2 and subject properties are required:

 By default, nodes don't have a defined body unless their background is specified.
 To create a defined body, set a background fill colour (c), a font icon (fi), or a background image (u).